MathewT/aws-certified-developer/IAM.md

   * Give access to AWS resources to users with identities outside AWS

 ## Policy Documents
+1. A document in JSON format in which you define the permissions of a role.

-Policy documents can be applied to users, groups and roles individually.
+1. Policy documents can be applied to users, groups and roles individually.
-Policy documents are JSON documents and are a key value pair.
+1. Policy documents are JSON documents and are a key value pair.
 Attribute/value

 ## ADFS